ralvarezdev/uru-the-bank-of-wall-street/README.md

 ## Programming Languages
 Only C++.

-# Getting Started
-To get started with the Minigrep source code, follow these instructions.

 ## Installation

 1. Clone this repository to your local machine using the following command: ```git clone https://github.com/ralvarezdev/ProyectoLaboratorio_RR```